PrivateSky/whys/README.md

 ## Todo

  This project is a research project, use carefully.
 We still analyse performance implications and imagine solutions and new features.

+ Major milestones in front:
+ - a method to know if a functions is guarded by an why or not..
+ - integrate with SwarmESB
+ - integrate in asynchron library